delebash/Dans-Programming-Error-Notes/PhpStorm Notes.md

 Then Make a Keyboard shortcut

-Goto `Settings/Keymap` search for what ever you called it
+Goto `Settings/Keymap` search for what ever you called it.
+It should be under External Tools

 # To Enable Copy and Paste in git--bash #